Dutch Become Last In EU To Give Covid Jab - UrduPoint

 The Netherlands has since mid-December been under its toughest lockdown since the pandemic began, with all schools and non-essential shops closed and people advised to stay at home.

-Rutte had previously promoted an "intelligent lockdown" that was more relaxed than most of the Netherlands' European neighbours.
+Rutte had previously promoted an "intelligent lockdown" that was more relaxed than most of the country's European neighbours.